-As I have shared with you in past postings, the family of my maternal grandmother Mary Angela Fitzpatrick left Dublin sometime after the birth of her younger brother Joseph in 1895.
-The family headed to Liverpool England where their father Thomas found work on the docks.
-While they were in residence at Liverpool the family not only suffered the loss of six year old Joseph, in November of 1901, but also welcomed two more boys.
+As I have shared with you in past postings, the family of my maternal grandmother Mary Angela Fitzpatrick emigrated away from Ireland.
+Sometime after her father Thomas sold his '7-day License House' [i.e. Public house & grocery], and in the autumn of 1897, the family headed to Liverpool, England.
+While they were in residence at Liverpool for a relatively short period of time, the family not only suffered the loss of six year old Joseph, in November of 1901, but also welcomed two more boys.
 Thomas Andrew was born on 27 April 1899, and John came into this world on 27 August 1901.

 During their tenure in Liverpool, the Fitzpatrick family lived in the densely populated wards of Kirkdale and of Scotland.
+Although Thomas found work on the docks, the work was sporadic and unreliable.
 Despite the hardships they endured, the family remained deeply religious and were members of St. Alban's Roman Catholic Church, a church which stood just inside the Scotland ward near Athol Street.
 At the time of Thomas's birth the family was living at 19 Milford Street in the Kirkdale ward; by the time of John's birth they had moved to 360 Great Howard Street in the Scotland ward.
 It is in the parish records of St. Alban's Roman Catholic Church that I located the birth records for John and Thomas.

 The records are interesting in and of themselves because they are written in Latin, the language of the Roman Catholic Church well into the 20th century.
 Most, if not all, of the records I have so far gathered have some Latin words or phrases in them; however, despite the fact that my research dates back to the 1740s, these are the first records I've found in which the information is disseminated entirely in Latin.
 In my opinion the Latin version bears a certain elegance that I find attractive.
 The records are also interesting because of what they include and what they do not, and the nice surprise which showed up on one of them.